 Introduction - Description - Biology and Life Cycle - Distribution and Hosts - Release and Dispersal - Bionomics and Host Parasite Relationships - Bacterial Associates - Biocontrol Capability - Selected References

-The most important insect pests of turf and pastures in Florida are mole crickets.
-And their damage is not restricted to grasses.
+Mole crickets are the most important insect pests of turf and pastures in Florida, but their damage is not restricted to grasses.
 Their feeding and tunneling also destroy seedlings of vegetables, ornamentals, and tobacco.
-Insecticides commonly applied to control mole crickets in lawns, golf courses, and seed beds are expensive and not always effective.
-In pastures there is no control that is economically feasible; yet without control, stands of pasture grasses are frequently so reduced as to require replanting.
+The insecticides commonly applied to control mole crickets in lawns, golf courses, and seed beds are expensive and not always effective.
+In pastures there is no control that is economically feasible; yet without control, stands of pasture grasses are frequently so reduced replanting is necessary.

-In 1985, a steinernematid nematode, parasite of mole crickets, was brought from Uruguay to Florida.
-That nematode, which was described as a new species, Steinernema scapterisci (Nguyen and Smart 1990), appears to be a major factor limiting populations of mole crickets in South America.
+In 1985, a nematode parasite of mole crickets was brought from Uruguay to Florida.
+That nematode, which was described as a new species, Steinernema scapterisci (Nguyen and Smart 1990), appears to be a major factor in limiting populations of mole crickets in South America.

 Figure 1.
 Mole cricket nematodes, Steinernema scapterisci Nguyen & Smart, emerging from a mole cricket.
 Photograph by K. Nguyen, University of Florida.